mqtt-tools/mqttwarn/README.md

 The `boxcar` service will use the boxcar notification service to send messages.
 It was one of the first IOS notification services..

-The paylod (message) of the mqtt topic, can use the "|" seperator to contain a notification title, a long message and a url.
+The payload  of the MQTT message, can use the "|" seperator to contain a notification title, a long message and a url.
 Urls can go in the long message with an <a href> tag.
 Most other html tags will work also.
 To get the message to open a url, use the 3rd section for a url.